 Growing and nurturing a community by sending regular emails is only one technique you need to implement to make real money through blogging.

 If you want to have a successful blog that you can monetize, you need to create a story around your brand and build a community interested in your story.

-Of course, it takes time to establish a solid and engaged brand community.
+Of course, it takes time to grow your blog and establish a solid and engaged brand community.

 You need to think of the following things when building a community around your brand: